patching...

 Selectmen approve a 6-month pilot program to welcome food vendor trucks into Brookline, with location details still to be finalized.

-In April, a few Brookline neighborhoods may see crowds gathering outside food trucks, thanks to a unanimous vote to approve the Brookline Mobile Food Truck Pilot Program at last night's Board of Selectmen meeting.
+In April, a few Brookline neighborhoods may see crowds gathering outside food trucks, thanks to a unanimous vote to at last night's Board of Selectmen meeting.
 That is, a vote on the program's regulations, as the locations are still being finalized.

 "I'm excited that we’re able to move forward on this and have a true six-month pilot," said Selectman Jesse Mermell, "it will give an appropriate snapshot of the program."